 When the fault code is displayed, the appliance will require to be reset manually.
-Before resetting the boiler, check what action is required to be taken, using the information on the fault code table below.
-Allow a period of two minutes to elapse before rotate the mode selector knob across the b position (see fig. 1).
+Before resetting the boiler, check what action is required to be taken, using the information on the fault code table on next page.
+Allow a period of two minutes to elapse before rotating the mode selector knob across the position (see fig. 1).